rid17pawar/ViitClubs/README.md

    It provides some enhanced features such as: clubs information at one place for students, an easy interface for admin to add, edit or remove clubs.
 We are mainly focusing on responsiveness, usability and performance of our website.

+## Steps to configure this web-application on your system:

+1. To import this project to your system, you need to first install below softwares:
+   - Eclipse for Java EE Developers and Tomcat server.
+You can refer this video: https://youtu.be/9iHKCnxUWqQ
+   - MySQL Workbench.
+You can refer this video: https://youtu.be/OM4aZJW_Ojs

+2. Then get the code from this GitHub repository on your system.
+You can clone this repository or download as zip file.

+3. Choose 'import existing project' option in eclipse then choose 'Dynamic Web project'.
+<br> You can search for those steps online, just search 'how to import existing servlet project in eclipse'.

+4. Then import the database files in your MySQL database.
+<br> You can refer this video: https://youtu.be/9icY7xwXbJo

+5. You can then run this web-application on your Tomcat server.

 ## Technologies Used-

 ### 1. Front end Technologies: